XingxinHE/Hex/pages/class.md

 # 📝Definition
 - A class is a user-defined type.
 It is composed of built-in types, other userdefined types, and functions.
+- A user-defined type that can contain data members, function members, and member types.
 - Class is the root word of the term classification.
 When you design a class, you <u>systematically arrange information and behavior</u> into a meaningful entity.

 # 🎯Intent